pierreforstmann/rtt/README.md

 * -h  : server host name
 * -nr : number of round trips
 * -ps : size of each data transfer in bytes
-* -st : time between each data transfer on client side For example:
+* -st : time between each data transfer on client side.

+For example:

 ```